aws-samples/drug-discovery-workflows/README.md

 ```

 The `containers` subfolder contains Dockerfiles and supporting files to build docker containers.
 Similarly, `workflows` contains the HeathOmics workflow files (.wdl and .nf) and supporting files to create private workflows.
 Each subfolder is an independent build context.
 In other words, if you create a new `containers/my_docker` folder, the deployment process will use it as the context for a `docker build` command.
 The deployment process will process all subfolders under `containers` and `workflows` without any further configuration.
 Just drop in your modules and deploy!

+To reference a private docker image in your workflow files, replace the uri with a {{MyContainer}} placeholder, where "MyContainer" is the name of your repository.
+For containers you define in the `modules/containers` folder, this will be the folder name.
+The deployment pipeline will automatically replace the placeholder with the correct ECR URI for your account and region.